 Come grow village & deepen connection with spirit to give us strength to meet these times.
 Learn to ground as we soften & tremble open with full hearts.
 It is time to become indivisible, to build a movement beyond affinity groups & single issues.
 It’s time to tend the history of our peoples, the history in our bodies.
 Come gather for a 4 day Grief Eros Ritual with 50 people.
 We will nest together at Shadowcliff Lodge, on the edge of the Rocky Mountains, by the Tonahutu Creek & the Grand Lake in Colorado, traditionally known as the land of the Ute people.
 Nourishing meals will be provided.

-Who this ritual is for?
+Who is this ritual for?

 • People who are tired of the limits of affinity spaces: “my anti-racist friends don’t explore erotic liberation, my sexual empowerment friends don’t explore anti-racism, my gender expansive friends don’t know about grief ritual, my grief ritual community is unconsciously heteronormative…” I’m ready to connect with people who see the big picture & the fertile ground for intersectional liberation.
 Come connect with others who want to integrate our communities & these parts of ourselves.